 How did El Clásico get its name?

 The match between Barcelona and Real Madrid was originally called "El Derbi".
 At the time, the term "El Clásico" was reserved and used only for matches between Boca Juniors and River Plate.
-It was only when the power and football dynamics changed in the 90s that the term switched sides and became an attribute for the ever-growing rivalry between Barcelona and Real Madrid.
+It was only when the power and football dynamics changed in the 90s that the term switched sides and became an attribute of the ever-growing rivalry between Barcelona and Real Madrid.

 "El Clásico" translates to "The Classic" and refers to the "fierce battle" between the two football giants, FC Barcelona and Real Madrid C.F.
 Originally, the term was used only for football matches in the Spanish championship, known as La Liga or Primera Division.
-Later, the term spread beyond the boundaries of the Spanish Championship and was used for any football match between the two clubs, whether it was played in UEFA Champions League, UEFA Super Cup, Supercopa de España and Copa del Rey.
+Later, the term spread beyond the boundaries of the Spanish Championship and was used for any football match between the two clubs, whether it was played in the UEFA Champions League, UEFA Super Cup, Supercopa de España and Copa del Rey.

 To the average viewer, El Clásico is simply a derby between two Spanish football clubs, but there is more to it than meets the eye.
 El Clásico is also a marker of the political and social differences between the two football teams, as well as the political rivalry and opposition between Spain's two largest cities.